cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ```
 This program can be downloaded from [GitHub](https://github.com/cybertraining-dsc/reu2022/blob/main/project/graphics/examples/seaborn-images.py)

-The output from the program is showcased in Figure *catplot*
+The output from the program is showcased in Figure *seaborn-catplot*

 ![catplot](examples/images/seaborn-catplot.svg)

-Figure *catplot*: Created from user Spotify data.
+Figure *seaborn-catplot*: Created from user Spotify data.

 ### Regression Plots